 Therefore, Philadelphia traded the pick to George Halas’ Chicago Bears.
 When the Bears were also unable to agree on a deal with Berwanger, he opted for a career as a foam rubber salesman.
 Of the 81 players selected in the first NFL Draft in history, just 24 players signed a contract.

 The NFL Draft has changed significantly over the course of the past 86 years.
 Advanced technology has led to more and more in-depth scouting of the players available.
 Additionally, media coverage has evolved drastically, especially in the past 20 years.

 Additionally, the NFL Draft itself has changed considerably throughout the history of the event.
 In fact, the number of rounds has been the most notable change over the years.
-The inaugural draft had nine rounds, increasing to 10, 12, and 22 in subsequent years.
-The draft remained at 22 rounds for four years before expanding again to 32 rounds.
+As mentioned, the inaugural draft had nine rounds, then increased to 10, 12, and 22 in subsequent years.
+For four years, the draft remained at 22 rounds before expanding again to 32.

 Despite only 24 players signing contracts in 1936, the inaugural draft produced four Hall of Famers.
-The 1964 NFL Draft, which saw 280 players selected over 20 rounds, is the most “successful” draft having produced 11 Hall of Fame players.
-As of the beginning of the 2021 NFL Draft, no other single draft has produced 10 or more Hall of Fame players.
+The 1964 NFL Draft, which saw 280 players selected over 20 rounds, is the most “successful” draft, having produced 11 Hall of Fame players.
+As of the beginning of the 2023 NFL Draft, no other single draft has produced 10 or more Hall of Fame players.

-Working backward from the 2001 NFL Draft, only four draft classes have yielded zero Hall of Fame players — 1943, 1984, 1992, and 1999.
+Working backward from the 2001 NFL Draft, only three draft classes have yielded zero Hall of Fame players — 1943, 1984, and 1992.
 A total of 15 drafts have yielded just one Hall of Fame player each.